Enhancing Generalization and Scalability for Multi-Objective Optimization with Population Pre-Training: Population Pre-trained Model

-Since the PET is a generative model, we use the transformer with an encoder-decoder structure~\cite{NIPS2017_3f5ee243}.
-The encoder and decoder are composed of a stack of $N = L$ identical layers.
-The Transformer follows the auto-regressive~\cite{graves2013generating} architecture using stacked self-attention and point-wise, fully connected layers for both the encoder and decoder, shown in Figure~\ref{fig: PET}~(c). \textbf{Encoder}~~ The encoder receives $\mathbf{Z}^{g}_{0}$ as the input and maps to a sequence of continuous representations $\mathbf{Z}^{g}_{L}$.
-The encoder consists of layers of Multi-Headed Attention (MHA) and Multilayer Perceptron (MLP) blocks and layer norm (LN) is applied before every block and residual connections after every block (Eq.~(\ref{equ: encode1},~\ref{equ: encode2})).
+As the PPM is designed to generate next-generation promising solutions, a Transformer with an encoder-decoder architecture is employed~\citep{NIPS2017_attention}.
+Both the encoder and decoder comprise a stack of $N$ identical layers (where $N = L$).
+As illustrated in Figure~\ref{fig: framework} (b), the model follows an auto-regressive approach~\citep{graves2013generating}, utilizing stacked self-attention and fully connected layers in both components.

+\paragraph{Encoder.} The encoder receives $\mathbf{Z}^{g}_{0}$ as the input and maps to a sequence of continuous representations $\mathbf{Z}^{g}_{L}$.
+The encoder consists of layers of Multi-Headed Attention (MHA) and Multilayer Perceptron (MLP) blocks, and layer norm (LN) is applied before every block and residual connections after every block (Eq.~(\ref{equ: encode1},~\ref{equ: encode2})).

-\textbf{Decoder}~~ After encoding $\mathbf{X}^{g}$ into $\mathbf{Z}^{g}_{L}$, the decoder then generates one next generation ($g+1$) of solution $\boldsymbol{x}^{g+1}$ at a time.
+\paragraph{Decoder.} After fusing $\mathbf{X}^{g}$ into $\mathbf{Z}^{g}_{L}$, the decoder then generates one next generation ($g+1$) of solution $\boldsymbol{x}^{g+1}$ at a time.
 At each step, the model consumes the previously generated solutions as additional input when generating the next.